How to identify phishing emails

 How do scammers use phishing emails to their advantage?

 The basic aim of phishing is simple.
 Cybercriminals send out emails where they pose as banks, payment services, online marketplaces, or e-commerce service providers.
 These emails invite unsuspecting users to complete forms or to follow links to seemingly official website in the hope that they will end up revealing sensitive data when they are asked to log in.
 Phishing attacks aim to obtain usernames, passwords, PINs, and TANs so that scammers can make transactions or order goods on the user’s behalf.
 Many victims of phishing email attacks first notice that their bank accounts or payment service accounts have been hacked when they look at their bank statement and see that unusual goods have been purchased or money has been transferred.

-The best tips to expose fraudulent e-mails
+The best tips on how to identify phishing emails

 Tip 1: Check the name and the address of the sender

-Tip 2: Check the title
+Tip 2: Check the greeting

 Tip 3: Check spelling and grammar

 If a message contains a lot of grammatical mistakes and spelling errors, that’s a clear sign that a bank employee didn’t write it.
 These types of errors as well as unintelligible paragraphs are a major indication of fraudulent emails that were written in another language and then automatically translated.

 It’s not necessarily a bad sign if an email includes a link.
 But before you click on it, you should make sure that it leads to a reputable site.
 Hover over the link with your mouse and see what web address appears in the bottom left of your browser window.
 Is this address consistent with the service provider’s URL?
 Are there any security features such as HTTPS, which signifies secure data transmission?
 If you’re in doubt, play it safe and don’t access the website.